hunter-college-ossd-spr-2020/The-heart-attack/README.md

 # The-heart-attack
-Public Repository for group 4
+### Public Repository for group 4
+An extension which causes a scream to emit when clicking a link or through another method.